THE CENTRAL AMERICAN SERIES PT1

 REPLACEMENT PLANES

 The issue with the plane was considered serious enough that they wouldn’t be able to fly until several engineers arrived from Canada.
-So, WestJet thought it would be better to send a replacement.
-And, as there was no plane available that was big enough, they then had to send two.
+So, WestJet thought it would be better to send a replacement instead.
+And, because there were no planes available that were big enough, they then had to send two.
 This will give you an idea of how much compensation costs airlines, showing that they are better off sending two replacement aeroplanes to pick up passengers who are racking up fees.

 DOUBLE THE POPULATION

 The delay was about 6 hours, but in all fairness to the airport, they had the canteen stocked full of food in no time.
 If you know Kangerlussuaq, you will know it’s a small town with only 500 residents, and the airport only has a few flights a day.
 So, for it to get stocked up on food so quickly in the middle of the night was a pretty good effort.
-Not to mention, we almost doubled the population that night.
+Not to mention, we were almost double the population of the town itself, that night.

 WestJet gets a bit of criticism sometimes, but I couldn’t fault them.
-They were quick to ground the flight, did everything they could to update us via Twitter (more than can be said for every other airline) and issued the compensation without me having to lift a finger.
+They were quick to ground the flight, did everything they could to update us via Twitter (more than can be said for every other airline), and issued the compensation without any of us having to lift a finger.

 RELATED READ: SEEING MY FRIEND ALMOST GET MURDERED IN TEXAS